mean00/swindle/README.md

 * Can i run it on xyz board ? : No, only RP2040, STM32F103, GD32F103, GD32F303 and CH32V3x (maybe CH32V2X)
 * Can i debug all the boards : No, only some are enabled, but you can easily change that.
 * How do i update it ? : Through DFU for all boards except the RP2040
-* Is Jtag supported ? : No, only SWD.
+* Is Jtag supported ? : No, only SWD/RVSWD.
 You can reactivate it if you really need it.

 How to build
 ------------